Bikera (IMERA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Bikera Historical Price

-According to the latest data gathered on Bikera live price page, the current price of Bikera is 0.000023USD.
+According to the latest data gathered on Bikera live price page, the current price of Bikera is 0.000022USD.
 The circulating supply of Bikera(IMERA) is

 In the past 24 hours, Bikera has shown a price movement of